 • If you have access to a 3D printer and would like to help create unassembled hand kits for end users – please visit our “Donate A Hand Kit” Page HERE.

-• Become an “e-NABLE Social Butterfly” badge (in the e-NABLE Community Participation Badge category) for sharing e-NABLE Community stories, videos, blog posts and images on your own social media channels to help spread the word about the community!
+• Claim the “e-NABLE Social Butterfly” badge (in the e-NABLE Community Participation Badge category) for sharing e-NABLE Community stories, videos, blog posts and images on your own social media channels to help spread the word about the community!

 • Display e-NABLE Community devices and information at events and Makerfaires to share the work of the global community and reach out to local families and recipients as well as school groups who might be interested in participating!
 You can find promotional materials HERE.

 Claim your “Event Organizer” or “Participant” e-NABLE Event badges (in the e-NABLE Community Participation Badge category)!

 • e-NABLE is a volunteer network of digital humanitarians.